thetazzo/TsockM/README.md

 * [ ] Thread shared data
     * Mutex and shared data between threads
-* [ ] Accept address as a variable when launching a server
 * [ ] Send periodic peer health check protocol ~ look for dead peers and remove them from the pool
 * [ ] `peer_bridge_ref`
     * function that constructs a structre containing the sender peer and the peer the sender is trying to find